Friday the 13th Part 2: Plot

-Back at camp, Paul offers the others one last night on the town before the training begins.
-Six stay behind, including Jeff and Sandra, who are forced to stay as punishment for sneaking off.
-At the bar, Ginny muses that if Jason were still alive and had witnessed his mother's death, it may have left him with no distinction between life and death, or right and wrong.
+Back at camp, Paul offers the others one last night in town before the training begins.
+Six of them stay behind, including Jeff and Sandra, who are forced to remain as punishment for sneaking off.
+At the bar, Ginny muses that if Jason were still alive and had witnessed Pamela's death, it may have left him with no distinction between life and death, or right and wrong.
 Paul dismisses the idea, proclaiming that Jason is nothing but an urban legend.
 Meanwhile, the assailant appears at the camp and kills the counselors, one by one.
 Scott has his throat slit with a machete while caught in a rope trap, and Terry is killed off-screen upon finding Scott's dead body.
-Mark has a machete slammed into his face and he falls down a flight of stairs as he dies.
+Mark has a machete slammed into his face, and he falls down a flight of stairs as he dies.
 The killer then moves upstairs and impales Jeff and Sandra with a spear as they have sex, then stabs Vickie to death with a kitchen knife.

 Ted stays behind at the bar while Ginny and Paul return to find the place in disarray.
 In the dark, the killer ambushes Paul and continues to chase Ginny throughout the camp and into the woods, where she comes across the shack.
-After barricading herself inside, she finds an altar with Pamela Voorhees' severed head on it, surrounded by a pile of bodies.
-Realizing that Jason Voorhees is the killer, Ginny puts on Pamela's sweater and tries to psychologically convince Jason that she is his mother.
-The ruse briefly works, until Jason sees his mother's head on the altar and awakens from the trance.
+After barricading herself inside, she finds an altar with Pamela Voorhees' severed head on it, surrounded by a pile of bodies which include Alice, Terry and Winslow.
+Realizing that Jason Voorhees is the killer, Ginny puts on Pamela's sweater and tries to convince Jason that she is his mother psychologically.
+The ruse briefly works until Jason sees Pamela's head on the altar and breaks out of the trance.
 Paul suddenly returns and tries to save Ginny, but Jason incapacitates him.
 Just as Jason is about to kill Paul with a pickaxe, Ginny picks up a machete and slams it down into Jason's shoulder, seemingly killing him.

 Paul and Ginny return to the cabin and hear someone outside.
 Thinking that Jason has followed them, they open the door, only to find Terry's dog, Muffin.
 Just as they sigh in relief, an unmasked Jason bursts through the window from behind and grabs Ginny.
-She then awakens to being loaded into an ambulance and calls out for Paul, who is nowhere to be seen, leaving his fate ambiguous.
+She then awakens to being loaded into an ambulance and calls out for Paul, who is nowhere to be seen, leaving his fate unknown.
 Back in the shack, Pamela's head remains on the altar, but Jason is nowhere to be found.